-You’ve decided to file your own taxes—but the options can be overwhelming.
+Filing your own taxes can be overwhelming.
 Don’t panic!
 Tyler Dolan, CFP®, tests out several online tax providers to help you determine which to choose.
-Read on and file your taxes with confidence.

 What are my Options to File Taxes Myself?